 However...I don’t think that’s the only kind of discipline that is in view here...

-And as I think about how I outlined this it may have been somewhat confusing.
+And as I think about how I outlined this it may be somewhat confusing...

 Answer A, to the question what is the Lord’s discipline is always true.